Agathokakological Nincompoop Monk

 Dr. Ist: What happens when you speak to yourself aloud?
 Do you make the same number of mistakes or struggle with remembering words?

-Gregory: I wish I could record my eloquent wording when I’m all by myself.
-However, my outstanding private verbal skills become intermittent even when recording voice notes on my phone.
-As if someone’s listening.
+Gregory: I wish I could record my eloquent speech when I’m all by myself.
+However, my outstanding private verbal skills become, at best, intermittent—even when recording voice notes on my phone.
+It’s as if someone’s listening.

 Dr. Ist: Yes, it makes sense.
 Well—